-The biggest benefits of enhanced business acumen at an organisational level are first, the ability of each individual to make decisions that align with the organisation’s objectives and secondly, to take the required action.
+The biggest business benefit of enhanced business acumen at an organisational level are first, the ability of each individual to make decisions that align with the organisation’s objectives and secondly, to take the required action.
 These two factors generate increases in organisational effectiveness and efficiency.

 Individuals are able to make appropriate decisions because:

 - They see the bigger picture and understand how each part of the organisation fits together.

 - They have the skills to deal with complexity and uncertainty.
 They can process the available relevant information and have the confidence to reach a conclusion.

 Individuals who possess business acumen will take actions for the benefit of the organisation.
 For example: